bitcoineler/D/README.md

 ### Explicit owner

-Both transactions with internal and external references can add an explicit owner by piping the [AIP protocol](https://github.com/BitcoinFiles/AUTHOR_IDENTITY_PROTOCOL) that signs all previus fields (API_ALL).
+Both transactions with internal and external references can add an explicit owner by piping the [AIP protocol](https://github.com/BitcoinFiles/AUTHOR_IDENTITY_PROTOCOL) that signs all previous fields (API_ALL).

 Example A: